rasputtim/hapi-query-qs/README.md

 [![NPM version](https://badge.fury.io/js/hapi-query-filters.svg)](https://npm.org/package/hapi-query-qs)
 [![Downloads](http://img.shields.io/npm/dm/hapi-query-filters.svg)](https://npm.org/package/hapi-query-qs)

-The purpose of this plugin isparse the query parameters into a object that is accessible via `request.query.qs`.
+The purpose of this plugin is to parse the query parameters into a object that is accessible via `request.queryqs`.

-the onjetive is to allow 'brackets' '[]' in the querystring an permit the quind of query string parsed by the qs package:
+the objetive is to allow 'brackets' '[]' in the querystring and permit hapi too support the kind of query string parsed by the qs package:
+Examples:

 // GET /search?`q=tobi+ferret`
 console.dir(req.query.q)